Sir Richard Osborne, 1st Baronet

-Sir Richard Osborne, 1st Baronet, MP (1593 - 1666/67) was an Irish baronet, lawyer and politician.
+Sir Richard Osborne, 1st Baronet (1593–1666/67) was an Irish baronet, lawyer and politician.

 Biography

 Osborne served as Clerk of the King's Court of Ireland between 1616 and 1629 before being created a baronet in the Baronetage of Ireland of Ballintaylor and Ballylemon, County Waterford, on 15 October 1629.

-Sir Richard sat as a Member of Parliament for Waterford County being returned to the Irish House of Commons between 1639 and 1649, and between 1661 and 1666.
+He sat as a Member of Parliament for County Waterford being returned to the Irish House of Commons between 1639 and 1649, and between 1661 and 1666.

 Marriage and issue

-Osborne and his wife Mary, daughter of Roger Dalton, of Knockmahon, Co.
-Waterford, had the following surviving sons:
+Osborne and his wife Mary, daughter of Roger Dalton, of Knockmahon, County Waterford, had the following surviving sons: